openlegend/core-rules/core/SRD.md

 banes and boons.
 Whenever you gain a level or purchase a new tier in this feat, you may reassign your companion's attributes.

--   **Tier 1** - Your companion's highest attribute equals your level minus 2 (minimum of 3).
+-   **Tier 1** - Your companion's highest attribute equals your level minus 2 (minimum of 3, maximum of 9).

--   **Tier 2** - Your companion's highest attribute equals your level minus 1 (minimum of 4).
+-   **Tier 2** - Your companion's highest attribute equals your level minus 1 (minimum of 4, maximum of 9).

--   **Tier 3** - Your companion's highest attribute equals your level (minimum of 5).
+-   **Tier 3** - Your companion's highest attribute equals your level (minimum of 5, maximum of 9).

-**Special:** If you ever lose your companion, voluntarily or involuntarily, you regain the feat points that you have spent on this feat and may spend them as usual.

-**Example**

-Fezzy starts at level one with Companion (Tier II), choosing a wolf for his companion.
+**Example:** Fezzy starts at level one with Companion (Tier II), choosing a wolf for his companion.
 Based on Fezzy's level and feat tier, his wolf's highest attribute is 4, so he can assign the wolf four attributes at scores 4, 3, 2, and 1.
 He assigns the following: Agility 4, Perception 3, Might 2, and Fortitude 1.
-Upon reaching level 2, Fezzy purchases Companion (Tier III), raising the wolf's highest attribute to 5, so Fezzy reassigns the attributes as follows: Perception 5, Agility 4, Might 3, Fortitude 2, Presence 1.
+Upon reaching level 2, Fezzy purchases Companion (Tier III), raising the wolf's highest attribute to 5, so Fezzy reassigns the attributes as follows: Perception 5, Agility 4, Might 3, Fortitude 2, Presence 1. \newline

+**Special:** If you ever lose your companion, voluntarily or involuntarily, you regain the feat points that you have spent on this feat and may spend them as usual.

 ## Craft (I - II)

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 2:** Learning 3, OR Knowledge I
+- **Tier 1 - 2:** Learning 3, OR Knowledge I

-**Description**

-You have mastered a particular craft, and given proper time and materials, you can create items related to that craft.
+**Description:** You have mastered a particular craft, and given proper time and materials, you can create items related to that craft. \newline

-**Effect**

-Choose a specific craft or profession.
+**Effect:** Choose a specific craft or profession.
 You can create items that are relevant to your chosen craft, and your GM will determine the speed at which you craft based on the nature of the item and the materials you have access to.
 Your tier in the Craft feat determines the maximum wealth level of the items you can craft.
-Unlike acquiring items by using your wealth (described in Chapter 4), crafting does not limit your ability to acquire additional goods.
+Unlike acquiring items by using your wealth (described in Chapter 4), crafting does not limit your ability to acquire additional goods. \newline

 -   **Tier 1** - You can craft items equal to your wealth level.